cbeck88/strict-variant/README.md

 numbers of types.

 Therefore, `safe_variant` uses a hybrid strategy.
-When the number of variants is eight or less, the binary search is used, and for more than that, the jump table is used.
+When the number of variants is four or less, the binary search is used, and for more than that, the jump table is used.
 (See [variant_detail.hpp](/include/safe_variant/variant_detail.hpp) for details.)

 See below for benchmark data.